Euclidean Algorithm

 The inverse is thus 2: 60·2 mod 17 = 1

-Stein’s algorithm uses simpler arithmetic operations than the conventional Euclidean algorithm; it replaces division with arithmetic shifts, comparisons, and subtraction.
+Stein’s algorithm (HAC 14.4), also known as the binary GCD algorithm (uses simpler arithmetic operations than the conventional Euclidean algorithm; it replaces division with arithmetic shifts, comparisons, and subtraction.

 The algorithm reduces the problem of finding the gcd of two non-negative numbers a and b by repeatedly applying these identities: